 Rules for driving activities

 Business rules determine the sequence of workflow.
-These rules span can relate to an approval for a membership application or to processing a refund.
+These rules could relate to an approval for a membership application or to processing a refund.
 Each rule serves a purpose.
 Explore if the new frontend technology offers capabilities for performing checks and balances.
 This helps to eliminate manual intervention.
 Don’t forget to verify the legitimacy of each business rule.
 Make appropriate changes to the rules so as to align your work activities with the business’ policies and practices.
 There might be a need to rationalize operational policies and practices.
 You might consider this as opening a can of worms.
 But avoiding the work now is skirting around the issues but they would resurface down the road.

 Enhancement to backend systems